bkeroack/elita/doc/plugin.rst

 AUTO_DEPLOYMENT_COMPLETE
   Triggered at the end of a groups/environments automatic deployment (not a deployment to individual servers/gitdeploys).
+  This will only be triggered if entire deployment was successful.

   Parameters:

   * *deployment_id* - current deployment id
+  * *build* - build name being deployed
+  * *deployment* - current deployment document (contains all information in Deployment data model)
+  * *batches* - a list of dictionaries (each with keys: "gitdeploys", "servers") representing deployment batches

+AUTO_DEPLOYMENT_FAILED
+  Triggered when a deployment is aborted due to any fatal error.
+Inspect the deployment object for information on cause.

+  * *deployment_id* - current deployment id
-  * *build* - build name deployed
+  * *build* - build name being deployed
-  * *target* - target that was deployed to (dictionary with the following keys: "groups", "environments")
+  * *deployment* - current deployment document (contains all information in Deployment data model)
   * *batches* - a list of dictionaries (each with keys: "gitdeploys", "servers") representing deployment batches

 Datasvc
 -------